Radio City Music Hall: Opening

 Radio City Music Hall opened to the public on December 27, 1932, with a lavish stage show featuring numbers including Ray Bolger, Ronnie Mansfield, Doc Rockwell, Martha Graham, The Mirthquakers, The Tuskegee Choir and Patricia Bowman.
 The opening was meant to be a return to high-class variety entertainment.
-However, Radio City's opening program flopped because the program was very long, spanning from 8 p.m. to 2 a.m. of the next day, and a multitude of acts were crammed onto the world's largest stage, ensuring that individual acts were lost in the cavernous hall.
+However, Radio City's opening program flopped because the program was very long, spanning from 8 p.m. to 2 a.m. the next day, and a multitude of acts were crammed onto the world's largest stage, ensuring that individual acts were lost in the cavernous hall.
 As the premiere went on, audience members, including John Rockefeller Jr, waited in the lobby or simply left early.
 Some news reporters, tasked with writing reviews of the premiere, guessed the ending of the program because they left beforehand.

 Reviews ranged from furious to commiserate.
 The film historian Terry Ramsaye wrote that "if the seating capacity of the Radio City Music Hall is precisely 6,200, then just exactly 6,199 persons must have been aware at the initial performance that they were eye witnesses to [...] the unveiling of the world's best 'bust'".
 Set designer Robert Edmond Jones resigned in disappointment, and Graham was fired.
 Despite the negative reviews of the performances, the theater's design was very well received.
 One reviewer stated: "It has been said of the new Music Hall that it needs no performers; that its beauty and comforts alone are sufficient to gratify the greediest of playgoers."